axelhahn/axelOM/readme.md

 * CRUD actions for all objects of a given application
 * file uploads
 * link all objects using an extra table for relations between tables
-* internal search to find objects
+* internal search to find objects quickly
 * detection of changed database definitions
 * export as json + import can be used to switch between PDO database types
-* enabled debugging shows execution time, GET/P OST and executed queries incl. their execution time and affected rows
+* enabled debugging shows execution time, GET/ POST and executed queries incl. their execution time and affected rows

 ## Screenshots